segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/sendgrid/index.md

 When you disable your SendGrid source, you'll need to also disable the webhook portion of your configuration.

-If you are only able to create one webhook, please review your SendGrid account plan details [here](https://sendgrid.com/en-us/pricing).
-On the free plan with SendGrid and can only have 1 webhook.
+If you are only able to create one webhook, review your SendGrid [account plan details](https://sendgrid.com/en-us/pricing).
+On the Sendgrid free plan, you can only have 1 webhook.